bowenyi-pierre/bowenyi-pierre.github.io/_pages/personal.md

 nav: true
 nav_order: 7
 ---
 Outside of research, I enjoy learning new languages.
-Currently, I am teaching myself several Latin languages (Romanian, Italian, Spanish) and a Slavic language (Serbian).
+Currently, I am teaching myself Italian and Serbian.
 Previously, I spent a year studying German in secondary school and three months learning Cantonese in college.
 While I can’t hold a conversation in German at the moment, I hope to regain proficiency soon.

 During free time, I am also a book lover.
 My eclectic interests in literature span across geographic origins and genres.
 In addition to Chinese and English works, I appreciate creations from Russian, Spanish, French, Portuguese, German, Polish, and Japanese authors, particularly from the 19th and 20th century.
 According to a Chinese proverb, "There are a thousand Hamlets in a thousand people’s eyes": I find tremendous inspiration in works that may not always be appreciated by literary critics.
 Influenced by life events that occurred while reading, my top five picks are: